comradequinn/q/README.md

 ### Structured Responses

 By default, `gen` will request responses structured as free-form text, which is a sensible format for conversational use.
-However, in many scenarios, particuarly ci and scripting use-cases, it is preferable to have the output in a structured form.
+However, in many scenarios, particularly CI and scripting use-cases, it is preferable to have the output in a structured form.
 To this end, `gen` allows you to specify a `schema` that will be used to format the response.

 There are two methods of specifying a schema, either by using `GSL` (`gen`'s `s`chema `l`anguage) or by providing a JSON based `OpenAPI schema object`.